What is a Shipping Confirmation Email? 8 Tips to Improve Your Shipping Emails

 This can save you time and money while providing your customers with the information they need to fully enjoy their recent purchases.

-5. Make the shipping notification email mobile friendly
+5. Make your email mobile friendly

 This goes without saying.
 Just like your webpage, your order confirmation emails should be fully responsive and mobile friendly.